DeepSourceCorp/good-first-issue/README.md

 - Add your repository's path in [data/repositories.toml](data/repositories.toml).

 - Create a new pull-request.
 Please add the link to the issues page of the repository in the PR description.
-Once the pull-request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).
+Once the pull request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).

 We hangout in [DeepSource's User Group on Slack](https://deepsourceusers.slack.com).
-Feel free to ping us in `#good-first-issue` channel. 🙌🏼
+Feel free to ping us in the `#good-first-issue` channel. 🙌🏼